-The 2017 Russian River Valley Pinot Noir is a blend of clones 37, also known as the Mt.
-Eden clone and 828, a newer Dijon clone that is not commonly planted in the Russian River Valley.
+The 2019 Russian River Valley Pinot Noir is a blend of clones 37, also known as the Mt.
+Eden clone, 667, a dark, rich and concentrated clone and 828, a newer aromatic Dijon clone that is not commonly planted in the Russian River Valley.
 The vineyard sits on the slightly warmer eastern bench or plains of the Russian River appellation nestled between the Laguna Ridge and Santa Rosa Plains.
-This area is known for its Goldridge and Altamont soils which make Pinot Noirs and Zinfandels with complex spicy flavors that are seldom matched in intensity and complexity when grown anywhere else.
-20-30% whole cluster fruit is put at the bottom of each fermentor and the balance of the fruit is destemmed on top of the whole cluster fruit and the fermentation occurs with native yeasts.
+This area is known for its Goldridge and Altamont soils which make Pinot Noirs and Zinfandels with complex spicy flavors that are seldom matched elsewhere in intensity and complexity.
+20-30% whole cluster fruit is put at the bottom of each fermenter and the balance of the fruit is destemmed on top of the whole cluster fruit and the fermentation occurs with native yeasts.
 Minimal new oak is used so the fruit takes and maintains center stag.
 When these clones are ultimately blended together the result is a richly-textured, fleshy Pinot Noir, with bright acidity, pure and vibrant berry aromas and notes of spice and earth.

 We source our Syrah grapes from Nolan Vineyard in Bennett Valley, Sonoma County.
 Bennett Valley has large areas of rocky- volcanic soil that is well drained and provides an outstanding mix of rock and rich volcanic soil that is exceptional for growing high quality wine grapes.
 This American Viticultural Area (AVA), though further inland, is a cool grape growing region due to the gap adjacent to the Sonoma Mountain which allows fog to push inland from the coast during the warm summer months.
 Heavy marine layers flood the valley suppressing day time temperatures and provide a temperate growing season.
 The result, concentrated fruit, inky hued wines, intense flavors and higher native acidity due to the cool growing season.
 Syrah grown in cooler climates bursts with exotic blueberry fruit and Lavender with subtle touches of cracked pepper, wild game and sage.